 sudo apt-get install lo-menubar

-Remember that all the the settings mentioned above are reversible, and that you can switch back to the old default interface anytime you want.
+Remember that all the settings mentioned above are reversible and that you can switch back to the old default interface anytime you want.